logo

 • Continuing License: For teachers who have been working in education for more than four years.

-• Advanced License: For teachers who have been working for at least four years and have National Board Certification (NBC) from the National Board for Professional Teaching Standards (NBPTS).
+• Advanced License: For teachers who have been working for at least four years and have National Board Certification from the National Board for Professional Teaching Standards (NBPTS).

 In addition to a license, Delaware also requires educators to hold a Standard Certificate that certifies the educator has the knowledge, skills, and education needed to practice a particular subject or teach a specific category of students.
 Other states commonly refer to these as endorsements.